Biden, Macron vow unity against Russia, discuss trade row | Politics

 Biden acknowledged “glitches” in the legislation but said “there's tweaks we can make” to satisfy allies.

 “The United States makes no apology.
-And I make no apologies since I wrote it for the legislation we're talking about,” Biden added about the legislation.
+And I make no apologies since I wrote it for the legislation we're talking about,” Biden added.

 However, Macron said that while the Biden administration's efforts to curb climate change should be applauded, the subsidies would be an enormous setback for European companies.

 ''We want to succeed together, not one against the other,” Macron added.
-He said the U.S. and France would “resynchronize” their clean energy efforts to ensure there's no “domino effect” that undermines clean energy projects in Europe.
+He said the US and France would “resynchronise” their clean energy efforts to ensure there's no “domino effect” that undermines clean energy projects in Europe.

 On Capitol Hill, despite Biden's talk of possible changes in the law, Senate Finance Committee Chairman Ron Wyden, one of the bill's main architects, said, “Congress passed a law to rev up the American electric automobile industry, create good-paying American jobs and tackle climate change at the same time.
 I have no intention of reopening it.''
 The European Union has also expressed concern that tax credits in the law would discriminate against European producers and break World Trade Organization rules.